-: Bachalor of Engineering : B.Eng.
+: Bachelor of Engineering

+: B.Eng.

-Since 2016, the Bachelor Degree program in Nuclear and Radiological Engineering has been established and offered for the students with the background in science and mathematics.
+Since 2016, the Bachelor Degree program in Nuclear and Radiological Engineering has been established and offered to the students with the background in science and mathematics.
 The program is intended for those students who plan their careers in the industry, research and services involving the nuclear and radiological engineering.
-The courses cover the basic nuclear science & technology, radiation protection, radiation measurement, application of radiation and radioisotope, nuclear materials and radiation chemistry & processing.
+The courses cover basic nuclear science & technology, radiation protection, radiation measurement and instrumentation, applications of radiation and radioisotope, nuclear materials, and radiation chemistry and processing.
 The program also includes courses related to nuclear security and safeguards.